coral-xyz/anchor/docs/src/tutorials/tutorial-1.md

 The last element passed into the method is common amongst all dynamically generated methods on the `rpc` namespace, containing several options for a transaction.
-Here, we specifiy the `accounts` field, an object of all the addresses the transaction needs to touch.
+Here, we specify the `accounts` field, an object of all the addresses the transaction needs to touch.

 ::: details